How Much Does a Mini-Split Cost?

 Estimated Cost for Mini-Split Installation

-One of the most frequently installed sizes is a 12,000 BTU mini-split.
-This will heat and cool about 450–550 square feet, or about the size of a studio apartment.
+One of the most often installed sizes is a 12,000 BTU mini-split.
+This will heat and cool an estimated 450–550 square feet, or about the size of a studio apartment.

-With professional installation, the typical mini-split cost for this size is around $3,000, according to HomeAdvisor, who compiles average nationwide costs for usual home improvement jobs.
+With professional installation, the average mini-split cost for this size is about $3,000, according to HomeAdvisor, who compiles average nationwide costs for common home improvement projects.

-Your total mini-split installation cost will vary based on the type you choose and how energy efficient it is.
-Per HomeAdvisor, other additional costs could include:
+Your exact mini-split installation cost will differ based on the model you choose and how energy efficient it is.
+According to HomeAdvisor, other additional costs may entail:

 • Installing a concrete pad for the outdoor condenser, $75–$300.